 - Set-Up Colorado Withholding – Colorado income tax must be withheld for wages to be considered a qualified local expenditure (issuing 1099’s is not sufficient proof of withholding).
 If non-resident cast or crew members are being claimed as an eligible expenditure, Colorado income tax must also be withheld

 3. After Production

 - Audit – The production company must retain a Colorado Certified Public Accountant to review and report in writing, and in accordance with professional standards, the accuracy of the financial documents of expenses incurred during Colorado production and figures reported in the Film Incentive Proof of Performance.
-The CPA must review Expectations for CPA Audit.
+The CPA must be certified by the Colorado Office of Film, Television and Media and review the COFTM CPA Agreed Upon Procedures.
 Download a sample audit

 - Submit a Film Incentive Proof of Performance

-- Download the Colorado Office of Film, Television & Media logo for end credit acknowledgement. .JPG .PNG
+- Download the Colorado Office of Film, Television & Media logo for end credit acknowledgement: Full Color, Reverse, B & W

 - Additional Materials – Please refer to the Film Incentive Proof of Performance Checklist for other materials that must be submitted